Trump's War on the Deep State Is a Stalinist Power Grab

 The Trumpian boogeyman is the core of the American Republic.
 It is organizations such as the Department of State and the Department of Commerce.
-The US government has problems, particularly with corporate-beholden politicians, and industries writing their own regulations.
+The US government has problems, particularly with evils such as corporate-beholden politicians and industries writing their own regulations.
 Yet, is America's worst enemy really the very institutions that made her great?

-Even more disturbing, it doesn't take a Russian history scholar to see parallels between Stalin's Purge and Trump's "witch hunt."
-This also include his attacks on the Deep State and America's media.
+Even more disturbing, it doesn't take a Russian history scholar to see parallels between Stalin's Purge and Trump's attacks on the Deep State and America's media.

 Stalin and Trump Both "Unfit" for Military Duty

 Sen. Jeff Flake (R-Ariz) Compared Trump Statements to Stalin